samrith-s/sticky-react-table/README.md

 From here on, you can customize the cell, row or header renderers, add custom classes, style it however you need.

-If you use a SASS as a pre-processor, two default themes are provided: light and dark.
+If you use SASS as a pre-processor, two default themes are provided: light and dark.
 To use the themes, simply import the relevant theme.

 - Light Theme: `sticky-react-table/lib/themes/light.scss`
 - Dark Theme: `sticky-react-table/lib/themes/dark.scss`